How Artificial Intelligence Is Helping Fight COVID-19

 In response to the COVID-19 global pandemic, healthcare and technology innovators from across the world are stepping up their game to stem the effect of the disease – from rapidly implementing telehealth services to seeking ways to greatly increase testing to developing techniques for tracking the spread across communities.

 According to the World Health Organization (WHO), there are currently 70 vaccines in development around the world, and researchers and clinicians are racing the clock to develop effective treatments.
 But until there’s a vaccine for the virus, or at least an effective treatment, physicians and leaders from all sectors of the healthcare industry are looking for ways to combat the rapid spread of the disease.
-And like in so many things in healthcare today, many are asking what role artificial intelligence can play in combating the COVID-19 pandemic.
+And like in so many things in healthcare today, many are asking what role artificial intelligence can play.
+This blog explores how artificial intelligence can help fight coronavirus.

 Healthcare organizations, too, have turned to artificial intelligence to help.
-Partners HealthCare, a not-for-profit system founded by Brigham and Women’s Hospital and Massachusetts General Hospital, leveraged artificial intelligence technology to develop a screening tool that rapidly identifies patients who may have symptoms of Covid-19.
-After connecting with Providence St. Joseph Health System in Seattle – one of the first U.S. hospitals to treat patients with COVID-19 – Partners HealthCare created the Partners Covid-19 Screener, which asks patients a series of questions through a chat interface so that patients experiencing COVID-19 symptoms can be appropriately and quickly triaged.
+Partners HealthCare, a not-for-profit system founded by Brigham and Women’s Hospital and Massachusetts General Hospital, leveraged artificial intelligence technology to develop a screening tool that rapidly identifies patients who may have symptoms of COVID-19.
+After connecting with Providence St. Joseph Health System in Seattle – one of the first U.S. hospitals to treat patients with COVID-19 – Partners HealthCare created the Partners COVID-19 Screener, which asks patients a series of questions through a chat interface so that patients experiencing COVID-19 symptoms can be appropriately and quickly triaged.
 This is just one example of AI chat bots.
 With the combination of infectious disease expertise and public health training and psychology and language capabilities, AI is helping patients identify their diagnosis and understand next steps.

 The global and economic impact of COVID-19 has also spurred tech giants like Google to join the race to develop artificial intelligence-powered solutions that have the capability to detect and diagnose COVID-19 symptoms early.
 Google’s DeepMind recently published research on how it is using the latest version of AlphaFold, a deep learning system that uses large genomic datasets to predict protein structure associated with COVID-19.
 The model releases structure predictions of under-studied proteins associated with SARS-CoV-2, the virus that causes COVID-19.
 While the structure predictions of the model have not been experimentally verified, researchers at DeepMind are confident that the 3D models of proteins that AlphaFold generates are far more accurate than any that have come before and hope that the model, in its infancy, may contribute to the scientific community’s discovery of how the virus functions.